sapegin/washingcode-book/manuscript/110_Other_techniques.md

 expect(c1.textContent).toEqual('tacos')
 -->

-Here, it took me some time to notice that the only difference between the two branches is the `rightContent` and `onPress` props.
+It took me some time to notice that the only difference between the two branches is the `rightContent` and `onPress` props.
 This isn’t obvious because shared props are repeated, so I had to compare each line to be sure that they are exactly the same.

 T> I like to select a part of the code to check whether it’s the same as another part nearby.
 If my editor highlights both parts, they are exactly the same.